 More and more companies are looking for new ways to boost their online visibility with convenience, personalization, and interaction.
-One such method is radio-frequency identification (RFID) proximity marketing.
+One such method is a radio-frequency identification (RFID) proximity marketing.
 It allows companies to embed a unique identifier on their product, insert it into the RFID proximity marketing imaging system, and then automatically customize their targeting.
 Similar to geofencing, RFID proximity marketing happens when specific content or promotions are pushed to mobile devices in a limited area.

-Near field communication (NFC) proximity marketing is a marketing tactic in which retailers put a chip on the product that works as a transmitter and connect to in-store visitors’ mobiles to send them various info about certain products.
+Near field communication (NFC) proximity marketing is a marketing tactic in which retailers put a chip on the product that works as a transmitter and connects to in-store visitors’ mobiles to send them various info about certain products.

 GPS-Based Proximity Marketing